-Each PhD GDR serves for a one year term.
+Each PhD GDR serves for a one-year term.
 The term runs for the academic year plus one month (from August through August), with the month of August serving as a transition period for incoming GDRs to learn from outgoing GDRs.
 The Sociology Department has two GDRs: the Department Life Representative and the Graduate Affairs Representative.
 These positions do not supersede other graduate student roles in Department governance, such as representatives to the colloquium committee or search committee.
-PhD students in their second year and beyond are eligible for a GDR position.
-The process of selecting a GDR begins with self-nominations.
-If multiple students express interest in a position, the Graduate Committee will organize an election in which all Department graduate students have a vote.